ckan/ckanext-spatial/README.rst

     paster spatial initdb [srid] --config=../ckan/development.ini

 You can define the SRID of the geometry column.
-Default is 4258.
+Default is 4326.
+If you are not familiar with projections, we recommend to use the default value.

 Problems you may find::

-    LINE 1: SELECT AddGeometryColumn('package_extent','the_geom', E'4258...
+    LINE 1: SELECT AddGeometryColumn('package_extent','the_geom', E'4326...
            ^
     HINT:  No function matches the given name and argument types.
 You might need to add explicit type casts.
-     "SELECT AddGeometryColumn('package_extent','the_geom', %s, 'POLYGON', 2)" ('4258',)
+     "SELECT AddGeometryColumn('package_extent','the_geom', %s, 'GEOMETRY', 2)" ('4326',)

 PostGIS was not installed correctly.
 Please check the "Setting up PostGIS" section.